drocheam/optrace/docs/source/usage_refraction_index.rst

    :width: 600
    :align: center

-   Abbe diagram for miscellaneous presets.
+   Abbe diagram for miscellaneous presets. *Air* and *Vacuum* are missing here, because they are modelled without dispersion.